How Teens Are Shaping Curriculum Design: In Tandem + Prohuman

 Why this work matters

-Prohuman’s commitment to putting teens at the center of the process is exactly the kind of leadership that makes education more human and more effective.
+The Prohuman Foundation’s commitment to putting teens at the center of the process is exactly the kind of leadership that makes education more effective and more meaningful.
 We’re excited to support the work ahead.

 Learn More